boydaihungst/Shonenmagazine-ichicomi-comic-days-downloader/README.md

-# Shonenmagazine-ichicomi-downloader
+# Shonenmagazine-ichicomi-comic-days-downloader

-Shonenmagazine and ichicomi downloader script to download + deobfuscation images for manga from shonenmagazine.com and ichicomi.com
+Shonenmagazine. ichicomi and comic-days downloader script to download + deobfuscation images for manga from shonenmagazine.com, ichicomi.com and comic-days.com

 ## Installation